SSWConsulting/SSW.Rules.Content/rules/do-you-use-your-ioc-container-to-inject-dependencies-and-not-as-a-singleton-container/rule.md

 ---
+seoDescription: "Use an IOC container to inject dependencies and not as a singleton container, allowing for decoupling of classes from their dependencies."
 type: rule
 archivedreason:
 title: Do you use your IOC container to Inject Dependencies – and not as a singleton container